segmentstream-com/segmentstream-com.github.io/_docs/datasources/google-ads.md

 1. Inside the admin panel go to **Google BigQuery ▸ Data Sources** page and click **Add data source**.
 2. Choose **Google Ads** from the list.
 3. Click **Authenticate with Google** and go through the authentication flow.
 4. Select Google Ads account by defining proper Customer ID(s).
-[How to find your Google Ads customer customer ID ▸](https://support.google.com/google-ads/answer/1704344?hl=en-GB)
+[How to find your Google Ads customer ID ▸](https://support.google.com/google-ads/answer/1704344?hl=en-GB)
 5. Enable required reports.

 ## <a name="reports"></a>Available reports